wochap/nvim/README.md

 $ nvim
 ```

+**IMPORTANT:** I disabled nvim syntax which caused severe lag in my system, you can re enable commenting the autocmd `disable_nvim_syntax` in `lua/custom/plugins/coding.lua:64`, alternatively, you can install the Treesitter parser for the specified language.

 ### Vue projects

 Create a file `.volar` in the root of your project to disable typescript-tools and enable tsserver, only tsserver can use @vue/typescript-plugin for now...